Job ID 23838

 About Your Application

-Please submit your resume along with a brief cover letter explaining why you would like to join our motley crew to email@example.com by March 24, 2023.
+Please submit your resume along with a brief cover letter explaining why you would like to join our motley crew to email@example.com.
 You can also submit a short video and tell us about yourself that way.

 Interviews and auditions will begin in mid-April.
 If you require any accessibility accommodations, let’s talk.
 We really want to meet you and help create a comfortable space for your interview/audition.
 PLEASE NOTE: Interview/audition dates may be subject to some adjustments.
 But we’ll try and keep people as up to date as possible.